Coincidence Algebra Bundle for Decay Quivers: An Algebraic Approach to Gamma-ray Spectroscopy: Quivers and Path Algebra

 \subsection{Detection Maps}

-The decay vectors describing nuclear levels schemes live in $k\mathcal{D}$, or more accurately $k\mathcal{D}_0\oplus k\mathcal{D}_1 \subset k\mathcal{D}$ such that their decay norm is 1.
-The decay vectors have components that are the probabilities of emission-- they are intrinsic to the decay nuclei.
-However, there exist vectors in this space that do not satisfy the unit vector condition but whose components can still be seen as probabilities.
-From this, we may consider probabilities related to detection also living in this space.
-When we measure the decay of a nucleus, of course what we actually detect from our spectra are not the complete and correct transition probabilities but a different set of probabilities that have been mapped from the transition probabilities via the experiment or manner of detection.
-One may consider the probability of detecting a transition with a detector efficiency, and a vector that contains the efficiencies can also be taken to exist in the path algebra.
+For a given decay n-quiver, a decay vector living in the path algebra models a nuclear level scheme with n levels.
+The decay vectors components give the probability for the transition corresponding to basis vector path.
+As such, the decay vectors are units vectors under the decay norm.
+However, there of course exist vectors in the path algebra that do not correspond to transition probabilities satisfying the norm condition, but may still be considered as probabilities.
+In this manner, detection vectors may also live in the path algebra where the components not only include the transition probabilities but also efficiencies or different detection probabilities.
+We posit then that the path algebra for a given quiver is the space off all detection nuclear level schemes, such that transition probabilities are mapped to detection probabilities in this space.
 If we compute probabilities via equation 26 with a detection mapped decay vector, where efficiencies are now multiplied onto the transition probabilities, what we get is not the probability of emission but the probability of detecting that gamma/transition.
-In general, for more realistic observations of decay nuclei, there are other factors beside detector efficiency that go into the detected probabilities that one doing gamma spectroscopy must consider when attempting to map their way back to the transition probabilities.
-What we posit here is that detected probabilities merely still live in the path algebra, and we can consider a number of different detection maps that take the decay vectors describing nuclear decay schemes into different vectors that account for different probabilities involved in detection.
-Since for any two vectors, we can always find a linear map from one to the other ( either with some simple construction or if needed a change of basis) we may consider detections maps in general to be maps $\varphi \in End(k\mathcal{D})$.
-For this present work we do not worry about the exact form of a given map -- say for full energy detection using peak efficiencies, detection with total efficiencies, or for probability of not being detected at any energy\footnote{These are maps \cite{SEMKOW1990437} considers for the transition matrices to calculate coincidence summing corrections.} -- and merely speak of the detection maps by there operation.
-With this, we may now give a path algebraic formulation for the probability vector that provides the probability of detection for a given transition where summing in and summing out effects are considered via detections maps $\varphi_i$ and $\varphi_o$, respectively:\footnote{This is analogous to the matrix $S=NAM$ given in \cite{SEMKOW1990437}}.
+In general, for more realistic observations of decaying nuclei, there are other factors beside detector efficiency that go into the detected probabilities that one doing gamma spectroscopy must consider when attempting to map their way back to the transition probabilities; one can consider a number of different detection maps that take the decay vectors describing nuclear decay schemes into different vectors that account for different probabilities involved in detection.
+A detection map that corresponds to the full energy hit of a gamma may be given by,